 However, there is also the big advantage of being able to get accounts and services beyond just standard accounts.
 For example, you can open credit cards, including secured credit cards, which could be a smart choice for those who are just starting to build credit.
 The bank also offers help with retirement accounts, wealth management, annuities and multiple types of insurance.
 Need an auto loan or mortgage?
 First Tennessee Bank can help you.

-Best Savings Account: FSNB
+Runner-up for Best Savings Account Rate: FSNB

 FSNB has nearly a dozen branches in Memphis with about 30 more branches scattered throughout Tennessee.
 For those who frequently travel within the U.S., there are branches in nine other states.